kunilovskaya/kunilovskaya.github.io/_projects/books.md

 ---

 ## 2026
+* Francis Fukuyama.
+2014.
+Political Order and Political Decay: From the Industrial Revolution to the Present Day
+* Francis Fukuyama.
+2011.
+The Origins of Political Order: From Prehuman Times to the French Revolution
 * Matthew Walker.
 2018.
 Why We Sleep: Unlocking the Power of Sleep and Dreams. (controversial: <a href="https://guzey.com/books/why-we-sleep/" target="blank">Bad science criticism</a> and <a href="https://statmodeling.stat.columbia.edu/2019/12/27/why-we-sleep-data-manipulation-a-smoking-gun/" target="blank">here</a>, courtesy Christina Pollkläsner).
 * Wolfgang Münchau.
 Dec 2024.
 Kaput: The End of the German Miracle.
 Swift Press Audio
 * Teffi.
 1931.
 An adventure novel [Авантюрный роман].
 A radio play (in Russian)